jaroslawr/notes/net/tcp.md

 - If sender fills the receive buffer faster than the receiver empties it, `rwnd` will eventually become zero

-    - When `rwnd` becomes zero, the sender launches a persist timer, that when fired sends a single byte segment, a zero-window probe
+    - When `rwnd` becomes zero, the sender launches a persist timer, when the timer fires a zero-window probe is sent: a segment carrying only a single byte of data (other than the header)

     - The timer fires repeatedly until an ACK segment opening the window arrives from the receiver